Sons of the Desert Fezzes

 After a decade of making the Sons of the Desert fez we are finally retiring it from Current production.

 I know this may come as a shock to many Laurel and Hardy fans out there but as a small artist-run company with only two full-time fez makers that also do all of the design and show planning, we simply need to make more time for other creative endeavors.
-Ten years of making the same design throughout the year can get tedious.
+A decade of making the same design throughout the year can get tedious.
 If I didn't have to sew every fez that goes out the door, we might be able to keep them in production, but for now this will become a seasonal design.

 Since we originally created this fez at the request of members of the Sons of the Desert organization, we will continue to offer them as a group order option to the Tents year round.
 Simply drop us an email to get more info.
 By making this change we will be able to work with the tents to offer better customization options and save them some money on shipping.

 Fez of the Week designs are available for a single week and are made to order.
 Be sure you know what your correct fez size is before placing your order as returns and exchanges will be limited.
-Once the Fez of the Week production is done we will be putting away this design for the next year.
+Once the Fez of the Week production is done we will be putting away the design for the next year.

 The Sons of the Desert Fez was available as a Fez of the Week June 7 2019 and extended until June 16 for Stan Laurel's birthday.
 This was also the debut of the Silver Screen edition.